 What is Parkinson’s Disease?

-What makes PD distinctive from other movement disorders is that cell loss occurs in a very specific region of the brain called the substantia nigra (sub-STAN-she-uh NYE-gruh).
-The nerve cells, or neurons, in this region actually appear dark under a microscope (substantia nigra is Latin for "black substance").
+What makes Parkinson’s disease distinctive from other movement disorders is that cell loss occurs in a very specific region of the brain called the substantia nigra (sub-STAN-she-uh NYE-gruh).
+The nerve cells, or neurons, in this region actually appear dark under a microscope (substantia nigra is Latin for “black substance”).

 In addition to decreases in dopamine and the cells that make dopamine, you might also read or hear about alpha-synuclein (AL-fa-sin-NUKE-lee-un).
-We do not yet know what this protein does in the healthy brain, but in PD it clumps up in what are called Lewy (LOO-ee) bodies.
-Researchers believe that alphasynuclein build-up contributes to the cause of PD and that it may be possible to develop new treatments based on this idea.
+We do not yet know what this protein does in the healthy brain, but in Parkinson’s disease it clumps up in what are called Lewy (LOO-ee) bodies.
+Researchers believe that alphasynuclein build-up contributes to the cause of Parkinson’s disease and that it may be possible to develop new treatments based on this idea.

 Learn more about Parkinson’s disease